sdziallas/comp55/docs/labs/9-Github.md

 While this is the end of the official lab,
-I want you to be aware of one more issue that seems to pop up a lot when folks are using git, which is a git conflict problems.
+I want you to be aware of one more issue that seems to pop up a lot when folks are using git, which is a git conflict problem.
 This tends to happen when you have uncommitted changes, and then you decide to try to pull in the latest changes.
 Git has issues with this because pulling replaces your code and files with the latest versions.